sadiarajpoot614-sketch/ContentStudio-InnoViast/README.md

 npm run dev
 ```

 Open the local URL Vite prints (typically `http://localhost:5173`).
-Paste an OpenAI API key into the field at the top of the control panel — get one at https://platform.openai.com/api-keys.
+Paste a Groq API key into the field at the top of the control panel — get one at https://console.groq.com/keys.
 The key lives only in that browser tab's memory for the session.

 ### Build for production